cisagov/LME/docs/markdown/reference/troubleshooting.md

 | c | Outbound TCP 5044. </br></br> Lumberjack protocol using TLS mutual authentication.
 Certificates generated as part of the install, and downloaded as a ZIP from the Linux server. | On the Windows Event Collector, Press Windows key + R. Then type 'services.msc' to access services on this machine.
 You should have: </br></br> ‘winlogbeat’. </br></br> It should be set to automatically start and is running. | %programdata%\winlogbeat\logs\winlogbeat | TBC |
 | d | Inbound TCP 5044. </br> </br> Lumberjack protocol using TLS mutual authentication.
 Certificates generated as part of the install. | On the Linux server type ‘sudo docker stack ps lme’, and check that lme_logstash, lme_kibana and lme_elasticsearch all have a **current status** of running.  | On the Linux server type: </br> </br> ‘sudo docker service logs -f lme_logstash’ | TBC |

-##  Sysmon/Auditd installation:

-If you are having trouble not seeing Sysmon logs in the client's Event Viewer or not seeing forwarded logs on the WEC, first try restarting all of your systems and running `gpupdate /force` on the domain controller and clients.

-### No Logs Forwarded from Clients TODO update for new sysmon instructions

-When diagnosing issues in installing Sysmon on the clients using Group Policy, the first place to check is `Task Scheduler` on one of the clients.
-Look for `LME-Sysmon-Task` listed under "Active Tasks."
-Based on whether or not the task is listed, different troubleshooting steps will prove useful:

-- If the task isn't listed either the GPO hasn't been applied or the Task isn't properly configured.
-See both [Step 1](#1-the-gpo-hasnt-applied) and [Step 2](#2-the-task-is-improperly-configured).
-- If the task *is* listed, the GPO has been applied, but either the Task has yet to run or it isn't properly configured.
-See [Step 2](#2-the-task-is-improperly-configured) and [Step 3](#3-the-task-runs-but-sysmon-is-not-installed).

-#### 1. The GPO hasn't applied

-By default, Windows will update group policy settings only every 90 minutes.
-You can manually trigger a group policy update by running `gpupdate /force` in a Command Prompt window on the Domain Controller and the client.

-If after ensuring that group policy is updated on the client the client is still missing `LME-Sysmon-Task`, continue to [Step 2](#2-the-task-is-improperly-configured).

-#### 2. The task is improperly configured

-Windows Tasks are a fickle beast.
-In order for a task to trigger for the first time, **the trigger time must be set at some time in the future**, even if the Task is set to run repeatedly at a given interval.

-#### 3. The task runs, but Sysmon is not installed

-If you don't see `sysmon64` listed in `services.msc`, it's likely the install script failed somehow.

 ## Logging Issues